benboatright/rust_practices/README.md

 - var declaration: use 'let' to declare vars
 - print:  print!() println!() (println!() adds line afterwards)
 - scope: defined by block of code that it was declared
-- function: is a named blick of code that is reusable
+- function: is a named block of code that is reusable
 - shadowing: allows a var to be re-declared in the same scope with same name

 ## Data Types

 ### Integers
-- Signed: postive and negative integers
+- Signed: positive and negative integers
-- Unsigned interger: always positive
+- Unsigned integer: always positive
 - Arch: architecture (usually 64bit)

 |Length   | Signed   | Unsigned  |